Mason10198/SkywarnPlus/README.md

 # Configuration

-Update parameters in the [config.ini](config.ini) file according to your preferences.
+Update parameters in the [config.ini](config.ini) file according to your needs.
+This is where you will enter your NWS county/zone codes, etc.

-Remember you can also use CONTROL.sh to conveniently change specific key-value pairs in the config file from the command line.
-For example: `./CONTROL.sh sayalert false` would set 'SayAlert' to 'False'.

 # Customizing the Audio Files